icpipeline-framework/icpipeline-complete-beta/README.md

 - The Internet Computer (where your ICPM d'app is deployed)
 - Your AWS account (where your containerized replicas Workers and their underlying infrastructure live)

-The installation process pulls in a third environment, i.e. your local machine.
-It may be helpful to view the architecture in those three slices.
+During installation there's basically a third environment, i.e. your local machine.
+It may be helpful to view the architecture in terms of all three main pieces.

-### ICPipeline Installation Requirements
+***ICPipeline Installation Requirements***
 ICPipeline is essentially a tool for using other tools, all or most of which you probably have already*.
 Before installing ICPipeline, you should have these tools on your machine.
 - NodeJS/NPM (recommend even-numbered Node ^16, NPM ^7)
 - Dfinity's Canister SDK